 o Improved water holding capacity: The porous nature of biochar also aids in retaining moisture in the soil.
 It can absorb water and release it slowly, reducing water runoff and evaporation.
 This means that plants have better access to water during dry periods, reducing the need for frequent irrigation.

-from wood
+Magnified biochar from wood feedstock

 o Increased microbial activity: Biochar provides a habitat for beneficial soil microorganisms such as bacteria and fungi.
 These microorganisms play a crucial role in breaking down organic matter and converting nutrients into forms that plants can readily absorb.
 By promoting microbial activity, biochar supports a healthy soil ecosystem and enhances overall soil fertility.